Funafuti Conservation Area: Bird life of Tuvalu

 Fualopa hosts a breeding colony of black noddy.

 Native broadleaf forest

 The native broadleaf forest is limited to 4.1% of the vegetation types on the islands of Tuvalu.
 The islets of the Kogatapu have 40% of the remaining native broadleaf forest on Funafuti atoll.
+The other land cover types found on Funafuti include coastal littoral forest and scrub, mangroves and wetlands.

 The Tuvalu forest gecko (Lepidodactylus tepukapili) is endemic to Tuvalu, and has been located in the Kogatapu on Fuagea (also called Fuakea) and on Tepuka.

 While coconut palms are common in Tuvalu, they are usually cultivated rather than naturally seeding and growing.
 Tuvaluan traditional histories are that the first settlers of the islands planted coconut palms as they were not found on the islands.
 The native broadleaf forest of Funafuti includes the following species, that were described by Charles Hedley in 1896, which includes the Tuvaluan name (some of which may follow Samoan plant names):